autonity/docs.autonity.org/concepts/afd/index.md

 Accountability rules are applied to detect faults in the three Tendermint consensus round phases *propose*, *prevote*, and *precommit*.

+Rules are assigned a severity rating according to (a) the risk that failure to adhere to the rule brings to blockchain finality and integrity, (b) if the fault is accidental or Byzantine in nature.
+The severity taxonomy is:

+- `Low`: severity `1`
+- `Mid`: severity `2`
+- `High`: severity `3`

 The table below lists each of the rules defined in the AFD rule engine, identified by a unique Rule ID.

 ::: {.callout-note title="Info" collapse="false"}